kennyhyun/linuxdev/README.md

 An additional external configuration [dotfiles project like this](https://github.com/kennyhyun/dotfiles) can be added

-If DOTFILES_REPO has been defined in `.env`, it clones it to ~/dotfiles and try to run
+If DOTFILES_REPO has been defined in `.env`, it clones the repo to ~/dotfiles and try to run

 - bootstrap*
 - init*